imjaybear/toDoList/README.md

+#      To Do List
-# This is my very basic "To Do List"
+This is my very basic "To Do List"
 I'm using this as practice to learn meshing JS,CSS,HTML together.